osk4r8088/chat.ospw.de/README.md

-# Matrix Homeserver — Private Chat Infrastructure
+# OSPW Matrix — Private Chat Infrastructure

 Self-hosted, isolated Matrix homeserver with Element Web client and TURN server for voice/video calls.
 Designed as a private Discord replacement with full data sovereignty.